 I'm Dana and welcome to 2Stir with Love, a place to share fun loving ways to cook, entertain and stir all of life with a little love.

 I live in the cozy suburb of Westchester county in Hartsdale, NY, with my talented and super supportive husband, Juan Carlos.
-Some of the photos you will see on the blog are his work and vision (Check out asithappens.me), all the rest are mine.
+He is has a unique photographic eye.
+Every once and awhile he photographs me cooking and I’ll include those on the blog (Check out asithappens.me).
+All the rest of the photos featured in my posts are taken by me.
 For over 25 years I have been working in various fields of TV production, always dancing in the creative field being inspired to create something from nothing.
 After decades of intense work, great satisfaction and awards, I kept feeling my old desire to write which led to my first leap; writing a children's book series, Think...then Jump™ .
 This literally jump started my life into a period of fully expressing ALL the things I love.
 Writing, Cooking, Entertaining, Decorating.
 I got gigs within the culinary world both behind the scenes (working and baking for caterer, Mallon Enterprises) and in front and back of house at Despaña.
 These opportunities have helped me to round out my knowledge and experience.
 And so my journey continues making something from nothing, putting words and pictures together using all MY ingredients, always stirred with a thoughtful dose of Love.

 I hope you find some tidbits on these pages.
 Maybe you use these ideas exactly as written or maybe they inspire you to stir in your own dose of love.